-Revenue decreased 10% for the first quarter of 2006 compared to the first quarter of 2005.
-Revenue for the Americas and Europe decreased, while revenue for Asia increased.
-Asia benefited primarily from improved demand from existing customers.
+Revenue for the second quarter of 2006 decreased slightly compared to the second quarter of 2005.
+Revenue decreased 6% in the first half of 2006 compared to the same period in 2005.
+For both periods, revenue for the Americas and Europe decreased, while revenue for Asia increased.
 Asia's revenue represents approximately one-half of our business.
-Lower volumes driven by weaker demand from our core customers have negatively impacted revenues for the Americas and Europe.
-Revenue from acquisitions was insignificant for the quarter.
+Lower volumes driven by weaker demand from some core customers and the transfer of programs to lower-cost geographies have continued to negatively impact revenue for the Americas and Europe.
+Revenue from new customer wins has benefited all regions.
+Revenue from acquisitions was insignificant for the quarter and the first half of 2006.